-Managed Risk Washington Mutual Investors Fund The fund's investment objective is to produce income and to provide an opportunity for growth of principal consistent with sound common stock investing while seeking to manage volatility and provide downside protection.
+American Funds Managed Risk Growth Portfolio The fund's investment objective is to provide long-term growth of capital while seeking to manage volatility and provide downside protection.
 While it has no present intention to do so, the fund's board may change the fund's investment objective without shareholder approval upon 60 days' prior written notice to shareholders.
-The fund pursues its investment objective by investing in Class 1 shares of the American Funds Insurance Series - Washington Mutual Investors Fund (the "Washington Mutual Investors Fund") and the American Funds Insurance Series - U.S. Government Securities Fund (the "Government Fund"), while seeking to manage portfolio volatility and risk of loss primarily through the use of exchange-traded options and futures contracts.